Kit Kat Mini Japan-Limited Sakura Mochi Flavor

-The photos above are the Sakura Mochi, but actually these are just one of the 2 major types of Sakura Mochi, “Chomeiji Mochi (長命寺餅)” and “Domyoji Mochi (道明寺餅)”.
+The photos above are the Sakura Mochi, but these are just one of the two types of Sakura Mochi, Chomeiji Mochi (長命寺餅) and Domyoji Mochi (道明寺餅).

-This type is the Sakura Mochi called Chomeiji Mochi, which is commonly eaten in the Kanto region around Tokyo, and whose birthplace is around the Buddhist temple located in Mukojima, Tokyo, called “Chomeiji (長命寺)”.
+They are the Sakura Mochi called Chomeiji Mochi, commonly eaten in the Kanto region around Tokyo, whose birthplace is around the Buddhist temple in Mukojima, Chomeiji (長命寺).

-Unlike the Kanto version, this Kansai version Sakura Mochi is a sweet rice cake with a soft, chewy, granular texture to it, made from the coarse glutinous rice powder called “Domyoji-Ko (道明寺粉)”, and filled with sweet Azuki red bean paste.
+The Kansai version is a granular rice cake with a soft, chewy texture, made from a coarse glutinous rice powder called Domyoji-Ko (道明寺粉), filled with sweet Azuki red bean paste.

-With one bite, the faint fragrance of the Sakura blossom comes from the pink-colored chocolate covering, and following that, you will be impressed by the refined sweetness from the sweet red bean paste and Sakura flavored cream in the wafer interior.
+With one bite, the fragrance of the Sakura blossom comes from the chocolate covering, following which you will be impressed by the refined sweetness of the interior.